xanxer6rB/forge-custom-scripts/README.md

        - Wagic the Homebrew - Blitzkrieg

 I have also been trying to script some already existing custom sets like:
-- Star Wars: The Gathering
+- Star Wars: The Gathering:
   - Basic set - stwtg
   - SOLO - stwsolo
   - The Last Jedi - stwtlj